 Cathy initially requested the 'Information Sheet for Participants'.
 Following this, again via email, she stated that she was willing to take part.
 We had an exchange of emails during which Cathy made some basic enquiries about my own experience, including Joe's name and age.
-She referred to her own child and Joe collectively as 'angels', which initially discomforted me, although this altered during our meeting.
+She referred to her own child and Joe collectively as 'angels', which initially discomforted me and led me to judge her as perhaps mawkish and sentimental, an impression that altered radically during our meeting.
 Apart from this, Cathy's questions were straightforward and clearly part of her process in assessing whether she was safe with me as a researcher.
 This impression was supported by a telephone conversation I had with Cathy prior to meeting her.
 She told me that her experience of sudden and unexpected child death had left her very suspicious of professionals, and that she had only agreed to talk to me because she knew that I had 'been through it', thereby validating my decision to include my experience in the recruitment of participants.